-1. "Cellular telephone" means an analog or digital wireless telephone authorized by the Federal Communications Commission to operate in the frequency bandwidth reserved for cellular telephones;

-2. "Electronic communication device" means an electronic device that permits the user to manually transmit a communication of written text by means other than through an oral transfer or wire communication.
-This term does not include a voice-activated global positioning or navigation system that is affixed to a motor vehicle; and a. any operator of a public transit vehicle owned and operated by any government department, agency, or entity or any public trust authority, b. any operator of a school bus, church bus, or multi-passenger motor vehicle, or c. any operator, conductor or driver of a locomotive engine, railway car or train of cars.
+- 1. "Cellular telephone" means an analog or digital wireless telephone authorized by the Federal Communications Commission to operate in the frequency bandwidth reserved for cellular telephones; - 2.
+"Electronic communication device" means an electronic device that permits the user to manually transmit a communication of written text by means other than through an oral transfer or wire communication.
+This term does not include a voice-activated global positioning or navigation system that is affixed to a motor vehicle; and - 3.
+"Public transit driver" means: - a. any operator of a public transit vehicle owned and operated by any government department, agency, or entity or any public trust authority, - b. any operator of a school bus, church bus, or multi-passenger motor vehicle, or - c. any operator, conductor or driver of a locomotive engine, railway car or train of cars. - D. This act shall not apply to railroads and railroad operating employees regulated by the Federal Railroad Administration.